FKnottenbelt/LS_120/OOP_design/inheritance.md

 If you see variables called type or category, take note!

 Message forwarding via classical inheritance takes place between classes.
-Because ducktypes cut across classes, the do not use classical inheritance to share common behavior.
+Because ducktypes cuts across classes, they do not use classical inheritance to share common behavior.
 Duck types share code via Modules.